-What are the long term benefits of taking your baby swimming?
+What are the long term benefits of taking a baby swimming?

 The long term benefits of taking your baby swimming are actually staggering.
 Being in the water will engage your baby’s body so when they kick and splash around: they’re creating billions of new neurons throughout the brain.
 Specifically the cross-lateral movements in the water (alternating actions on either side of the body) help specifically with reading skills, language development and spatial awareness as your child grows.

 Griffith University in Australia suggest babies who swim are at an increased advantage than those who do not.
 Studies have also shown that swimming appears to improve confidence; one reason for this is because learning a new skill is thought to boost your baby’s self esteem therefore making them more confident.
 Swimming will improve your baby’s muscle strength and has internal benefits by getting their joints moving.
 Additionally, it’s a wonderful exercise for cardiovascular health and will help to strengthen their heart, lungs, brain and blood vessels.

 What are the short term benefits of taking your baby swimming?

 One of the best benefits is the quality time it gives you and your baby. being in the water with your baby will really promote that one-on-one bonding between you without other distractions.
 Being in the water takes up lots of energy for babies: it’s a whole new environment to take in, they’re working hard to stay warm and they’re using their body in a totally new way.
 Therefore, your little one is likely to sleep better after their swim which of course is a wonderful benefit to you too!

 As well as improving sleeping patterns, swimming will also improve your little ones appetite.
 So you may notice your baby feeds for much longer after their time in the swimming pool and if you’re weaning they may be more keen to try new food.

 Swimming.org is one fantastic resource which goes into greater detail about the incredible benefits of swimming.

 When can babies go swimming for the first time?